 The Offer in Compromise engagement is a contract between a person or entity and the Treasury Dept or more commonly the IRS.
 This contract will negate the person or entities tax liabilities to the IRS for alot less then what is owed.
 If the IRS believes that an alternative form of payment can be obtained they will exhaust all options before engaging the Offer In Compromise for the taxpayer or entity.

-There are three types of Offer In Compromise engagements
+From our, NY Tax Attorney’s there are three types of Offer In Compromise engagements

 Doubt as to Liability